DSR-RHIT/me497-reproducible-research/README.md

 # reproducible research

-A course for the R novice by Richard Layton at Rose-Hulman Institute of Technology.
+ME497 / ME597 Reproducible Research.
+An introductory course for the R novice by Richard Layton at Rose-Hulman Institute of Technology.

   - [About the course](cm/cm000_about-the-course.md)
   - [Course index](cm/README.md)